The Affordable Care Act has changed everything we know about health insurance.

 The availability of the Premium Tax Credit is based on your Modified Adjusted Gross Income (MAGI).
 Your MAGI is your taxable income after certain deductions and adds back in certain nontaxable sources of income.

 Any discussion about what policy is appropriate for you and your family needs to start with an analysis of your tax return before requesting health insurance quotes.
 Efforts taken to reduce your MAGI may reduce out of pocket insurance premiums, as wells as potentially modifying your yearly out-of-pockets expenses, co-pays, deductibles etc.

-A family that has maximized their MAGI may be able to purchase a gold policy with lower deductibles and co-pays for less than a family who has not engaged in tax planning can purchase a bronze plan.
+A family that has optimized their MAGI through tax planning may be able to purchase a gold policy with lower deductibles and co-pays for less money than a family who has not engaged in tax planning can purchase a bronze plan.